ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/session/querying/how-to-customize-query.dotnet.markdown

 {PANEL: ProjectionBehavior}

 By default, queries are satisfied with the values stored in the index.
-If the index doesn’t contain the requested values, they are retrieved from the documents themselves.
+If the index doesn't contain the requested values, they are retrieved from the documents themselves.

 This behavior can be configured using the `Projection` option, which takes a